collective-soundworks/collective-soundworks.github.io/tutorials/state-manager.md

 - The `OscillatorNode` will be controlled by the states created from the `player` schema, each client being able to have different oscillator _frequency_ values.
 - At contrary, the `GainNode`s (_mute_ and _volume_) will be controlled globally for all clients by the common state created from `global` schema.

-To keep things focused on the distributed state management system, we won't actually create the audio graph in this tutorial, but this could be an interesting exercise to do on your own!.
+To keep things focused on the distributed state management system, we won't actually create the audio graph in this tutorial, but this could be an interesting exercise to do on your own!

 :::info
 Note that the `src/server/schemas` directory included in the application template is empty and not mandatory, i.e. schema declarations could potentially live anywhere in your code.
 It is just proposed as a good practice to keep things organized.